usnistgov/IrradInterPy/README.md

 Next, select the lower and upper wavelength bounds to apply the interpolation over, and enter the desired interpolation step.
 Because extrapolation can easily produce poor results from this fit, when selecting a wavelength bound of interpolation that is outside the region of the fit, the fit will automatically change to the interpolation bounds.

 Last, use the `Write gray body interpolation to file` button below the interpolation results table to generate a CSV containing the fit coefficients and interpolation results.
 A dialog will appear that allows naming and locating the output CSV file.

+### How to launch GUI with executable <a class="anchor" id=launchExe></a>
+The executable is available from the publicly available Github repository.
+On the Releases page, the latest executable can be downloaded for Windows 10 machines: https://github.com/usnistgov/IrradInterPy/releases.
+Simply download the .exe and run it.

+### How to launch GUI with Python script <a class="anchor" id=launchGUI></a>
+With `src` as the root folder in a terminal and IrradInterPy as the active environment, use `python IrradInterPy.py` to launch the GUI.
+Read data into the program with `File > Open datafile ...` where a dialog opens to navigate and select the datafile.

 ### How to import and use library (no GUI) <a class="anchor" id=useLibrary></a>
 With `src` as the root folder, use `import Functions.IrradianceInterpolationFuncs as IIF`.